akshatsingh1427/Fincal/README.md

 - HTML5 + CSS3 + Vanilla JavaScript
 - Chart.js (bar, line, doughnut, radar charts)
+- No frameworks
-- No frameworks, no install — runs in any browser
+- No install — runs in any browser

 ---